Andi1005/QTify/README.md

 The name QTify is a mix of "Queue" and "Spotify" :)

+# Outdated
+At the time when I delveoped this app, there was no such feture in the normal Spotify.
+Now they have the same function with Spotify Yam.
+Because of this the website is no longer avalible in the internet.
+Still, I am keeping the surce code here.

 # How to access QTify
 The website is hosted on [Pythonanywhere.com](https://eu.pythonanywhere.com) and can be accessed at [qtify.eu.pythonanywhere.com](http://qtify.eu.pythonanywhere.com/).
 On desktop the website may appear strange due to its focus on mobile browsers.